 Where the governors are unable to offer a place because the school is over subscribed parents have the right to appeal to an independent admission appeal panel set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
-Parents will have the opportunity to submit their case to the panel in writing and also to attend in order to present their case.
+Parents will have the opportunity to submit their case to the panel and also to attend in order to present their case.

 In accordance with our Admissions Policy pupils are placed on the waiting list according to what extent they meet our published criteria.
 If you have not previously submitted a Supplementary Form you are advised to download one and return it with your appeal form.
 If you are unable to complete the Supplementary Form your position on the waiting list will be after all those who are able to, and will be based purely on the distance from home to school.

 In the event of a place becoming available before the Appeals are due to be heard the school will look at the waiting list and all the information supplied to support applications/appeals and re-allocate that place accordingly.

 The waiting list for places in Year 7 is maintained by the Local Authority until 31 December of the year of intake.
 If you wish to keep your child’s name on the waiting list after that date you will need to contact the school in January.

 |ADMISSIONS POLICY and Supplementary Form 2023-24 (Sept 2023 intake)||24 May 22|

 |Admissions Policy for current Year 7||04 Sep 23|

 |Admissions Policy for current Year 8||04 Sep 23|

 |Admissions Policy for current Year 9||04 Sep 23|